jitao-xu/dual-decoding/README.md

 - Share all embeddings including encoder input embedding: `--share-all-embeddings`.

 To deactivate decoder cross attention layer, set `--no-mutual-attention`.
 In this case, dual decoder model degrades to multi-task independent decoders model.
 The two decoders become independent.
 This can also be performed by changing the model architecture to `--arch multidecoder_transformer`.

+To share all parameters between the two decoders, use the option `--share-decoders`.

 ### Training with Prefix Tokens